GDSC-KIIT/dsckiit-AoG/README.md

 ## Features

-1. Tell the current event happening at DevExpo 2.0.
+1. Tell the next events scheduled by DSC KIIT.

-2. List the complete event schedule for DevExpo 2.0.
+2. List the past events of DSC KIIT.

-3. Details of all the guest speakers at DevExpo 2.0.

-4. Fun Scavenger Hunt Game to keep you engaged.

-5. Filled with many small and detailed Easter Eggs.

-N.B.
-Solving an Easter Egg or completing the Scavenger Hunt gives you a chance to win awesome goodies.
+3. A about us page explaining what's the role of a DSC.

+4. Contact channels of DSC KIIT.

 ## Sample Screenshots